 Public Service Loan Forgiveness

 Public Service Loan Forgiveness (PSLF) is a federal student loan forgiveness program.
-For any social worker who has federal student loans, you are eligible for Public Service Loan Forgiveness (PSLF):
+Any social worker who has federal student loans is eligible for the Public Service Loan Forgiveness program:

-After 10 years of service with a government or not-for-profit organization
+- After 10 years of full-time employment with a government or nonprofit organization

-After making 120 qualifying monthly payments under a qualifying repayment plan.
+- After making 120 qualifying monthly payments under a qualifying repayment plan – an income-driven repayment plan

-After you make your 120th qualifying payment, apply for PSLF using the PSLF Application for Forgiveness, and are approved, the balance of your student loan debt will be forgiven by the government.
+Once you make your 120th qualifying payment, apply for PSLF using the PSLF Application for Forgiveness.
+After you're approved, the balance of your student loan debt will be forgiven by the government.

 How do you know if you qualify for PSLF?

-First, according to the U.S. Department of Education, you must be employed full-time for one of the following types of organizations:
+According to the U.S. Department of Education, eligibility requirements state that you must be employed full-time for one of the following types of organizations:

 - Government organizations at any level (federal, state, local, or tribal)

-- Other types of not-for-profit organizations that are not tax-exempt under Section 501(c)(3) of the Internal Revenue Code, if their primary purpose is to provide certain types of qualifying public services
+- Other types of nonprofit organizations that are not tax-exempt under Section 501(c)(3) of the Internal Revenue Code, if their primary purpose is to provide certain types of qualifying public services

-Only direct loans qualify for PSLF, although other federal loans can qualify if you consolidate them into a direct consolidation loan.
-The downside to consolidating like this is that any payments made prior to consolidating no longer count towards your 120 consecutive loan payment count.
+Only Direct loans qualify for the PSLF program.
+However, other federal loans can qualify if you consolidate them into a Direct Consolidation Loan.
+But there's a downside — any payments made prior to consolidating won't count toward your 120 loan payment count.

-For those working toward public service loan forgiveness, submit the Employment Certification for Public Service Loan Forgiveness form annually and anytime you change employers.
+For those working toward PSLF, submit the Employment Certification for Public Service Loan Forgiveness form annually.
+Plan to submit it anytime you change employers, as well.

-Beyond Public Service Loan Forgiveness, social workers have other options that can help pay off student loan debt.
-Another student loan forgiveness option is the National Health Service Corps.
-(NHSC) Loan Repayment Program.
+Beyond Public Service Loan Forgiveness, social workers have other options to help pay off student loan debt.
+Another student loan debt forgiveness option is the National Health Service Corps (NHSC) Loan Repayment Program.

-The NHSC Loan Repayment Program excludes social workers who are not Licensed Clinical Social Workers (LCSW), and since this is an awarded program, there’s a limit to the number of licensed clinical social workers who’ll receive funds.
-Funding priority goes to individuals that the NHSC feels are more likely to stay in an underserved area after their two-year commitment is up.
+The NHSC Loan Repayment Program excludes social workers who are not Licensed Clinical Social Workers (LCSW).
+Since this is an awarded program, it limits the number of licensed clinical social workers who’ll receive funds.
+Priority goes to individuals that the NHSC feels are more likely to stay in an underserved area after their commitment is up.

-If you’re eligible, a nice feature of this program is that funds are awarded at the beginning of your commitment, allowing you to apply the money toward your student loan debt immediately.
+Funds are awarded at the beginning of your commitment if you're eligible.
+This allows you to apply the money toward your student loan debt immediately.

 For more details and requirements, please refer to the Health & Services Administration website.